YinHK-gameDev/unity-learn/lighting/Reflection Probe/Interreflections.md

 ## Interreflections
-You may have seen a situation where two mirrors are placed fairly close together and facing each other.
-Both mirrors reflect not only the mirror opposite but also the reflections produced by that mirror.
-The result is an endless progression of reflections between the two; reflection between objects like this are known as **Interreflections**.
+You may have seen a situation where **two mirrors are placed fairly close together and facing each other**.
+Both mirrors **reflect not only the mirror opposite but also the reflections produced by that mirror**.
+The result is an **endless progression of reflections** between the two; reflection between objects like this are known as **Interreflections**.

 The number of times that a reflection can **"bounce"** back and forth between two objects is controlled in the **Lighting window**; go to **Environment > Environment Reflections** and edit the **Bounces** property.